inaka/guidelines/README.md

 To get all the best from code reviews, while either submitting or performing a code review, keep in mind the following points:
-* Adopt a positive attitude.
+* Adopt a positive attitude!
 * Try to evaluate the actual code (Is it easy to understand? is it maintanable?
   Are the right data structures being used?
 Are the variable and function/method names descriptive enough?, etc) instead of the formatting.
 Ideally the